rafaelaqfc/Visualizing-Tuberculosis-Data-Using-Tableau/README.md

 ## Challenges
 Some of the challenges are descibed below:
 - The dataset doesn't describe the information of TB count by age or different groups (e.g., male, female and children).
-As it only references the count by country and year with some columns bringing out the information by HIV/AIDS relationship, I found that the lacking of people segmentation impacted the analysis as it could give us a better picture of the tuberculosis incidence and mortality rate;
+As it only references the count by country and year with some columns bringing out the information by HIV/AIDS relationship, I found that the lacking of people segmentation impacted the analysis as it couldn't give us a better picture of the tuberculosis incidence and mortality rate;
-- To match graphs that were significative together, but as the legend wouldn't mathc both of them, I had to explorey each one in different sheets;
+- To match map graphs that were significative together, but as the legend wouldn't match both of them, I had to explory each one in different sheets;
+- As I am working with geographical data, some places are not represented in the map, therefore the map of the dashboard which is one of the most important pieces of information fo visualiza the distribution and spread of the dataset, can stop working sometimes.
+So as a temporary solution, I added a fixed map under the dynamic map so there will not display a blanck space.
+In the future, I will find a solution for that.
 - One of the questions popped up during the EDA was not possible to be addressed as there was no feature in the dataset about if there is a correlation between the TB mortality rates with immuno-defficiency groups of people.